smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - Lord Ghost

 ## Save Cycling
-Save right before the point that RNG determines that something will appear or not, and reload if you get a failure.
+Save right before the point that RNG determines that something will appear or not, and reload until you get a desired result.

 - Fish (save 3-4 seconds after starting to fish)
 - Feather (save right before visiting a fairy island beach screen for the first time)